The appeals process

 You may contact the school yourself, once you have received a letter notifying you of the panel’s decision.

-You will need to either accept the school place offered to your child, or search our website for other available schools and apply for them.
+You will need to either accept the school place offered to your child, or search the schools directory for other available schools and apply for them.

 For co-ordinated appeals your child’s name will remain on the school’s waiting list until the end of the first school term, if you had made such request.